Blog

 Clinically Isolated Syndrome (CIS)

 CIS is a single episode that manifests all the multiple sclerosis symptoms.
 CIS may be the first episode of a relapsing form of multiple sclerosis, but it does not always recur.
-It is diagnosed in a manner like that of multiple sclerosis.
+It is diagnosed in a manner similar to multiple sclerosis.

 Get Your IVIG Dose